 Luc-André Brunet is Senior Lecturer in Contemporary International History.
 His research interests include the Second World War (particularly Vichy France and its foreign relations), anti-nuclear activism, and the end of the Cold War.

-Karl Hack joined the Open University in 2006 after more than a decade at the Nanyang Technological University Singapore.
-He is Professor in Imperial and Asian History.
+Karl Hack is Professor in Imperial and Asian History.
 His research interests include empire from below, decolonisation, insurgency, and empire port cities.
 Special geographical interests include Empire east of India, and Southeast Asia historical to contemporary.
 Special interests include decolonisation, both in itself and as an example of the continued re-articulation of the relationship between localities and globalisation.

-Annika Mombauer is Professor of Modern European History in the Department.
-She joined the Open University in 1998.
-From 2006 to 2011, she was the Secretary of the German History Society.
+Annika Mombauer is Professor of Modern European History.
 Her research interests are in nineteenth and twentieth-century international history, in particular Imperial Germany and the origins of the First World War.
 She has published widely on German military planning in the years before the First World War.
-She is currently working on a comparative history of the Battle of the Marne of 1914 to be published by Cambridge University Press.
-Her new book: Establishing Probabilities: The Hundred Year Debate on the Origins of the First World War will be published by Taylor & Francis.

-Vincent Trott joined the Open University as Lecturer in History in 2017.
+Vincent Trott is Lecturer in History.
 His research interests focus on the history and memory of the First World War, and on the history of publishing and reading in the twentieth century.
-His first book, Publishers, Readers and the Great War, was published by Bloomsbury in 2017.
-He is currently researching the use of humour in the First World War, with a particular focus on British and American satirical magazines.’
+He is currently researching the use of humour in the First World War, with a particular focus on British and American satirical magazines.

 Hugh Beattie (Religious Studies)